The Quail As A Species

 If your interest lies in the more exotic Quail for their beauty and their interesting calls, you can't beat the Bobwhite, Gambels or Mountain Quail.

-So which ever breed you keep, enjoy your Quail!!
+So whichever species you keep, enjoy your Quail!!
 Their colorful patterns, their interesting calls and the way they giggle for their mates when they have food will keep you coming back for more.
 If you work with them a bit, they will reward you with eating from your hand, come running to you when they see you carrying that goody bag and entertain you for years to come.

 For more information on getting started with quail and getting licensed, see this article: